Find your Campsite

 - Rings only: You may only use DNR-approved fire rings (circular metal rings with grates) found in many of our campgrounds.
 No dispersed fires allowed.
 Do not leave a campfire unattended.
 If it's too hot to touch, it's too hot to leave.

-During the closures due to COVID-19, many DNR-managed campsites were closed but DNR-managed campsites have reopened.
 Some campgrounds may be closed due to seasonal closures, renovations, or forest management operations.
 Please check the chart below to find out which campsites are open.